Frequently Asked Questions

 A complete copy of this report available upon request.

 Ethylene gas is the ripening agent which occurs naturally in nature.
 It causes fruits to ripen & decay, vegetables & floral to wilt.
 Controlling ethylene gas after picking will extend the life cycle of your commodity-allowing them to be held for a much a longer period of time.
 While refrigeration & humidity slow decay, they don’t halt the production of harmful ethylene gas.

 Ethylene gas is also used in ripening rooms to color up the fruit then is moved to a regular cold storage room with other produce.
 Some fruits gassed with ethylene are Bananas, Tomatoes and Avocados.
 The ethylene gas turns Bananas yellow, Tomatoes red and make Avocados soft and ready to eat.
 Our products are used before the fruit is gassed to keep it from breaking and after to help slow down the natural decay process.
 Ethylene gas and it’s removal are both important in giving the consumer the best possible product.
-Independent tests and studies have shown our Power Pellets do more but Ethylene control Inc. does not make any claims
+Independent tests and studies have shown our Super Fresh Media do more but Ethylene control Inc. does not make any claims

 While ethylene gas is used under controlled conditions as a ripening agent, even small amounts of ethylene gas during shipping and storage causes most fresh produce to deteriorate faster.
 Automotive emissions, plastics, smoke and fluorescent lights all increase ethylene gas levels.
 A single propane-powered forklift can cause serious damage in highly ethylene gas-sensitive commodities.

 What are the effects of ethylene gas?